dancer1325/vuejs-docs-v3/src/guide/quick-start.md

 :::

-This will create a production-ready build of your app in the project's `./dist` directory.
-Check out the [Production Deployment Guide](/guide/best-practices/production-deployment) to learn more about shipping your app to production.
+  - create a production-ready build of your app | project's `./dist`

 [Next Steps >](#next-steps)